itsNicoleS/itsNicoleS/README.md

 - 👋 Hi, I’m @itsNicoleS
 - 👀 I’m interested in Front End and FullStack Web development.
-- 🌱 I’m currently learning from an online Full Stack boot camp hosted by University of Oregon.
+- 🌱 I've recently completed an online Full Stack boot camp hosted by University of Oregon.
 - 💞️ I’m looking to collaborate on improving User experience.
 - 📫 How to reach me Email: nicolevsmith87@gmail.com